rokath/trice/README.md

 ## About
 - C trace code (`TRICE` macros)  and real-time PC logging with `trice` (tool written in **Go**).
 - Communication without string transfer, just with IDs.
 Prerequisite: byte transmission to PC, low bandwidth is ok:
-  - method does'nt matter: serial port, i2c, spi, DAC->ADC, toggle pin, ...
+  - method does'nt matter: serial port, i2c, spi, DAC->ADC, toggle pin, RTT, ...
 - "log in (a) trice" ![](./docs/README.media/life0.gif)
 - Main idea: Logging strings **not** into an embedded device to display them later on a PC but keep usage comfortable and simple.
 The `TRICE` macros look like printf() but work under the hood completely different.

 ## `TRICE` macros for C|C++ code
-- Real fast (**~16 CPU clocks per trace!!!**) and small loggging technique, a tracer in software usable
+- Real fast (**~15 CPU clocks per trace possible!!!**) and small loggging technique, a tracer in software usable
   - for debugging dynamic behaviour during development,
   - as runtime logger or simply for narrow bandwidth logging in the field even with encryption.
 - Usage is similar to 'printf()', but the format strings go not into the target image.